-- For safety reasons, do not exceed the 80 km/h (50 mph) limit.
-This is also valid in countries where higher speeds are permitted. - Never exceed the maximum trailer weights or the drawbar load.
-If the permissible axle load or the permissible total weight is exceeded, the driving characteristics of the vehicle may change, leading to accidents. injuries and damage to the vehicle.
+For safety reasons, you should not drive at speeds above 80 km/h (50 mph) when towing a trailer.
+This also applies to countries where higher speeds are permitted.

+Never exceed the maximum trailer weights or the drawbar load.
+If the permissible axle load or the permissible total weight is exceeded, the driving characteristics of the vehicle may change, leading to accidents, injuries and damage to the vehicle.